Pulau Pisang Lighthouse: History

-While the island where the lighthouse belongs to Johor, the lighthouse is operated by the Maritime and Port Authority of Singapore (MPA).
+While the island where the lighthouse stands belongs to Johor, the lighthouse is operated by the Maritime and Port Authority of Singapore (MPA).
 This is due to an agreement signed in 1900 between Sultan Ibrahim of Johor and Sir James Alexander Sweethenham, Governor of the Straits Settlements, stating that the island belonged to Johor, while the British government of Singapore (at the time part of the Straits Settlements) had the rights to the plot of land on which the lighthouse stands and the roadway leading to it.

 When Singapore separated from Malaysia in 1965, Malaysia took over the island while management of the lighthouse remains with Singapore.
 Since 1974, instructions to the lighthouse keeper is that no ensign is to be flown at the lighthouse.

 Since 2002, to maintain sovereignty over the island by Malaysia, lighthouse keepers and maintenance workers from MPA had to clear Malaysia's customs at Kukup in Johor before heading to Pulau Pisang.
 Before 2002, there was no such requirement.

 In 2003, the Minister for Foreign Affairs of Singapore, S. Jayakumar, acknowledged that sovereignty of Pulau Pisang is with Malaysia and its sovereignty was never disputed.
 He also maintained that the management of the Pulau Pisang Lighthouse should remain with Singapore.